February 28, 2016

 “Working with these children can be a challenge.
 But thinking of the boys who have come from here and are now excelling in formal schools pushes me to do more,” says Richard Kafeero, the founder of Give Children a Better Life Uganda.

 Today, the turnout is good, he says.
 There are 42 children in the class.
 Kafeero gathers the children in the hall every Tuesday and Sunday for lessons.
 Some children are as old as 18, others as young as 4, and they all learn primary school basics together in one classroom.

 For the children who are most willing to learn, Kafeero’s organization can facilitate formal education.
 But money is tight and space is limited.
 For the majority of the children, the lessons at the community hall are the most education they’ll receive in their childhoods.

-There are about 10,000 street children in Uganda, according to UNICEF.
+There are about 10,000 children living on the streets in Uganda, according to UNICEF.
 Often, they spend their days doing odd jobs, including washing cars or carrying luggage in exchange for food or money.
-Just 4 percent of Kampala’s street children have access to education, a study conducted by the African Network for the Prevention and Protection Against Child Abuse and Neglect reveals.
+Just 4 percent of Kampala’s of them have access to education, a study conducted by the African Network for the Prevention and Protection Against Child Abuse and Neglect reveals.